 Editor’s note: This article was first written and featured on NDC’s listserv for Black History Month in 2019.
 It has been edited and adapted, with Dr. Hill’s permission, to share again in 2020.

 Black History Month is an annual observance of contributions, achievements, and culture of black Americans.
 In K-12 education, black American contributions and events may not be acknowledged or taught, so Black History Month is a way to make sure that children from all walks of life know that black history, as well as all cultural histories, are also part of American history.

 Had black history been accepted as part of American history, we probably would not have Black History Month.
 The fact that it exists tells us that black history and culture are still generally excluded from American institutions — except for some communities that regularly observe them.
-This exclusion is part of the socio-political and institutional barriers facing the black community, including black deaf individuals.
+This exclusion is part of the socio-political and institutional barriers facing the black community, including black deaf people.

 Deep Historical Roots

 Those barriers can be traced to the 17th century, when the transatlantic slave trade began.
 To maintain the economy, colonial America depended on the labor of slaves and indentured servants – immigrants who signed a contract to work a certain number of years in exchange for room, board, and freedom.
 Slaves were typically of African origin and indentured servants were typically poor immigrants from European countries.

 Race was not the only difference between them; they also had different sets of legal rights.
 Slaves had no legal rights — they were considered personal property — but indentured servants had limited legal rights which would be full by the time their contract ended.
 These differences led to more laws that further restricted the rights and liberty of people of African origin.

 The laws made restrictions so common that society assumed that the racial distinction was natural and black people should be treated differently.
 This lasted for nearly 200 years, until the end of the Civil War in 1865 when black slaves were proclaimed to be free.